Biden addresses Iran tensions during Dubuque campaign event with Finkenauer

 The drone strike was the first topic Biden addressed Friday before a crowd of more than 200 people in the University of Dubuque’s Charles and Romona Myers Center.

-“If Joe Biden had his way, Osama bin Laden, Abu Bakr al-Baghdadi, and Soleimani would still be alive, China would be eating our lunch, and Iran would be on the path to nuclearization," wrote RNC spokeswoman Preya Samsundar.
-"Iowans know that the world is safer thanks to President Trump’s leadership in the fight to end global terrorism.”

-bin Laden was killed under the Obama administration, when Biden was sitting Vice President.

-Biden insisted that even if the goal of the attack was to deter future Iranina hostilities, "the action will almost certainly have the opposite effect,"
+Biden insisted that even if the goal of the attack was to deter future Iranian hostilities, “the action will almost certainly have the opposite effect.”

-"Have they thought through and planned for a wide range of retaliatory actions we will almost certainly see from around?" he asked.
-"Other than telling Americans to get out, what is the administration’s plan to protect them?
+“Have (Trump administration officials) thought through and planned for a wide range of retaliatory actions we will almost certainly see?” he asked.
+“Other than telling Americans to get out (of the region), what is the administration’s plan to protect them?
 Are we shoring up our embassies and preparing for evacuations?
 What is our plan if Iraq, who has been our partner, demands that we leave?
-The Iraqi people won’t want to be a country used as a setting for a proxy war between the United States and Iran."
+The Iraqi people won’t want to be a country used as a setting for a proxy war between the United States and Iran.”

 He added that U.S. assets and diplomats are spread across the globe and could be targeted anywhere.